ZeusCoderBE/ZeusCoderBE/README.md

 <h1 align="center">Hi everyone 🫷 , I'm Quang Huy, but feel free to call me "Zeus"</h1>
-<h3 align="center">After graduation,I aim to pursue a career as an Data Science or Data Analyst.My primary interest lies in processing diverse data types, with a particular passion for Natural Language Processing (NLP) and Generative AI.I'm excited about the endless possibilities in these fields and look forward to contributing innovative solutions to real-world challenges.</h3>
+<h3 align="center">After graduation, I aim to pursue a career as a Data Scientist or Data Analyst.
+My primary interest lies in processing diverse data types, with a particular passion for Natural Language Processing (NLP) and Generative AI.
+I am excited about the endless possibilities in these fields and look forward to finding insights that support data-driven decision-making for businesses.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zeuscoderbe&label=Profile%20views&color=0e75b6&style=flat" alt="zeuscoderbe" /> </p>